-EIDLs provide up to \$2 million for working capital (including fixed debts, payroll, accounts payable and other bills that cannot be paid because of the disaster's impact) to help small businesses, small agricultural cooperatives, small businesses engaged in aquaculture, and most private, nonprofit organizations meet their financial obligations and operating expenses that cannot be met as a direct result of the disaster.31
+EIDLs provide up to \$2 million for working capital (including fixed debts, payroll, accounts payable and other bills that cannot be paid because of the disaster's impact) to help small businesses, small agricultural cooperatives, small businesses engaged in aquaculture, and most private, nonprofit organizations meet their financial obligations and operating expenses that cannot be met as a direct result of the disaster.36

 As mentioned, due to unprecedented demand, in March 2020, the SBA lowered the maximum COVID-19 EIDL amount from \$2 million to \$500,000, and, on May 3, 2020, reduced it to six months of economic injury up to \$150,000.
-On March 24, 2020, the SBA announced that, as of April 6, 2021, the maximum COVID-19 EIDL would be increased to 24 months of economic injury up to \$500,000.32
+On April 6, 2021, the SBA increased the maximum COVID-19 EIDL to 24 months of economic injury up to \$500,000.37 On September 9, 2021, the SBA announced that it was increasing the EIDL borrowing limit to \$2 million from \$500,000 (effective October 8, 2021).